METEORITE MEN FREQUENTLY ASKED QUESTIONS (FAQ)

 When we see a bright shooting star or fireball apparently landing close by, what we are actually seeing is it arcing away, over the horizon, while still high up in the atmosphere.
 Due to the curvature of the Earth, the fireball may seem to hit the ground, when it has in fact just moved out of our field of view and gone beyond the horizon.
 Because of its extreme brightness a fireball may appear — to our human eyes — to be much closer than it actually is.
 It's something I, myself, have been fortunate enough to witness a couple of times and it's frustrating because it does look as if the meteorite landed "just over there."
 However, it probably landed hundreds of miles away.
 Another thing to consider is that when a meteorite lands near observers, those witnesses report hearing loud sonic booms, and/or "whizzing" noises.
 If no sound accompanied the spectacle, then the meteor was probably a great distance away.
 But at least you had the privilege of witnessing a real fireball.

-I WANT TO FIND A METEORITE, WILL YOU TELL ME WHERE TO LOOK?
+I WANT TO FIND A METEORITE, HOW DO I DO IT?

 I WANT TO BE A METEORITE HUNTER, HOW DO I START?